xieyuheng/cell-complex/docs/a-recursive-combinatorial-description-of-cell-complex.md

 - `1:2` means an `id` of dimension `1`, serial number `2`
 - `null` denotes `empty_cell`

-The representation is designed to be readily serialized to JSON.
+The representation is designed to be readily serializable to JSON.

 ``` typescript